attesillanpaa/reports-and-proposals/phase-3-report/phase-3-report.md

 - [National Academic Infrastructure for Supercomputing in Sweden (NAISS)](https://www.naiss.se/): 6 PM/year.
-  NAISS and has supported CodeRefinery by providing teachers and helpers for CodeRefinery events as part of NAISS training.
+  NAISS has supported CodeRefinery by providing teachers and helpers for CodeRefinery events as part of NAISS training.
   Staff based in Sweden has over the years contributed to lesson development, teaching, and hosting of individual events, on-site as well as online.